GaloisInc/daedalus/README-standalone-packaging.txt

-This file contains instructions on how to build setup DaeDaLus so that it can be built in an environment with no access to the internet.
+This file contains instructions on how to setup DaeDaLus so that it can be built in an environment with no access to the internet.

 1. Determine External Dependencies